 Port Displays the port number.
-Test Result Displays the cable status.
-Test results include normal, close (or short), open and crosstalk.
+Test Result Displays the connection status of cables.
+Test results include Normal, Close (or Short), Open and Crosstalk.
 Normal : The cable is connected normally.
-Close (or short) : A short circuit is being caused by abnormal contact of wires in the cable.
+Close (or Short) : A short circuit is being caused by abnormal contact of wires in the cable.
 Open : No device is connected to the other end or the connection is broken.
 Crosstalk : Impedance mismatch due to the poor quality of the cable.

-Cable Fault Distance (m) If the connection status is short, close (or short) or crosstalk, here displays the length from the port to the trouble spot.
+Cable Fault If the connection status is Normal, here displays the length of the cable.
+Distance (m) If the connection status is Close (or Short), Open or Crosstalk, here displays the length from the port to the trouble spot.